ssbc/handbook.scuttlebutt.nz/faq/basics/gossip.md

 ----

 **Sources**
+* Answer taken from section of this thread:

+- %m8+25i3i5LCRioA/CAqARVb0HNA6TTdvi4B0CxBd8eo=.sha256

-* Answer taken from section of [this thread.](https://viewer.scuttlebot.io/%25m8%2B25i3i5LCRioA%2FCAqARVb0HNA6TTdvi4B0CxBd8eo%3D.sha256) Shoutouts to @ferrouswheel for asking the question!
+Shoutouts to @ferrouswheel for asking the question!